koustav162004/Exploratory_Data_Analysis_-EDA-_on_Flipkart_Data_Using_Python/README.md

 ## Introduction
-This project performs an Exploratory Data Analysis (EDA) on a dataset sales data from Flipkart.
+This project involves  an Exploratory Data Analysis (EDA) on a sales dataset  from Flipkart.
 The goal of this analysis is to uncover insights related to customer demographics, purchasing behavior, and sales trends.

 ## Dataset